muziejus/media-history-of-nyc/sections/policies.md

 assignment, you should ask for clarification early.
 The assignments are due on the dates noted in the syllabus.

-The writing can be submitted electronically, _except_ for the second essay and its rewrite, which must be submitted in paper form.
-I prefer 2up (two pages per sheet), two-sided printing.
-Documents should be formatted sanely: 12pt type and double-spaced.
+The writing can be submitted electronically.
+For paper printouts, I prefer 2up (two pages per sheet), two-sided printing.
+Documents should be formatted
+sanely: 12pt type and double-spaced.
+Please include your word count at the top of the document, along with your name.

 Late assignments jeopardize both your and my rhythms in the class, so they will be penalized.
 I will give you feedback and will happily discuss any work with